The word means spondylo = spine, listhesis = to slip. It is slippage of a vertebra over the other.

-There is weak connection between two vertebrae causing spine instability resulting in slip.
+There is a weak connection between two vertebrae causing spine instability resulting in slip.

 Symptoms are very similar to slip disc patients.
 Reason of back pain is abnormal movements due to spine instability.
 While the reason for leg pain is nerve pinch resulting from the slip.

-Similar to slip / herniated disc, the diagnosis is always made by proper history (i.e. complains), checking by a spine specialist doctor and confirmed by MRI report.
+Similar to slip / herniated disc, the diagnosis is always made by proper history (i.e. complains), checked by a spine specialist doctor and confirmed by MRI report.
 X-ray has great importance.